-- 1. To produce an understanding of central issues, topics, and philosophers in the history of philosophy, from the ancient to the modern periods. - 2.
-To develop students' abilities to think, write, and speak critically and logically. - 3.
-To enable students to challenge their own ideas, and to develop self-understanding, in the context of a diversity of ideas which inform contemporary controversies and social conflict. - 4.
-To enable students to engage in independent philosophical research, and to be responsible for communicating their understanding of the issues researched and developed, including a working familiarity with information technology and the use of the Internet and the World Wide Web.
+- 1. To encourage an understanding of central issues, topics and philosophers in the history of philosophy, from the ancient to the modern periods. - 2.
+To develop students' abilities to think, write, and speak critically and logically. - To enable students to challenge their own ideas and to develop self-understanding in the context of a diverse range of ideas which inform contemporary controversies and social conflict. - 4.
+To enable students to engage in independent philosophical research, and to be responsible for communicating their understanding of the issues researched and developed, including a working familiarity with current research methods.